flaf/miscellaneous/puppet/modules/moo/README.md

 gateway (given by `docker_bridge_cidr_address`) and the packet comes in the `docker0` interface.
-Then the packet is forwarded to the `docker_iface` interface (parameter described above) and, then, the packet is sent via the gateway given by the present `docker_gateway` parameter.
+Then the packet is forwarded to the `docker_iface` interface (parameter described above) and, then the packet is sent via the gateway given by the present `docker_gateway` parameter.
 In fact, the packets from the docker containers use its own routing table (called `dockertable`) which is defined in the